Felicity Kendal: Stage work

 She took her first role in a musical as Evangeline Harcourt in the 2021 London revival of Anything Goes at the Barbican Theatre.
 In 2023, Kendal starred as Dotty Otley in Noises Off at the Phoenix Theatre and the Theatre Royal Haymarket.
 The Daily Telegraph reviewer Marianka Swain felt that Kendal was "more brilliant than ever" in the role.

 Other work

-On radio, Kendall starred as Prudence in an adaptation of the eponymous novel by Jilly Cooper in 1979.
+On radio, Kendal starred as Prudence in an adaptation of the eponymous novel by Jilly Cooper in 1979.

 On the album Shape Up and Dance with Felicity Kendal (1982), Kendal narrated a keep-fit routine based around yoga and ballet.
 It spent 13 weeks in the top 40 of the UK Albums Chart, peaking at number 29 in 1983, and went on to sell over 200,000 copies.

 In 1995, Kendal was one of the readers of Edward Lear poems on a spoken-word CD bringing together a collection of Lear's nonsense songs.